Welcome to the Macaman's Website

 www.greatvistachemicals.com/amino_acids/L-threonine.html

 L-Tryptophan* may be your choice for treatment of depression.
-Tryptophan is safe and legal and can be purchased without prescription.
-Has been recomended as treatment for mental health.
+Tryptophan is safe and legal and can be purchased without prescription, and has been recomended as treatment for mental health.
 Warning: People born with the genetic condition phenylketonuria (PKU) are unable to metabolize the amino acid phenylalanine.
 Mental retardation and other severe disabilities can result.
 While dietary phenylalanine restriction prevents these problems, it also leads to low tyrosine levels in people with PKU.
-Tyrosine supplementation may be beneficial in some people with PKU, though the evidence is conflicting. " not present maca available in spiralina "
+Tyrosine supplementation may be beneficial in some people with PKU, though the evidence is conflicting. " L-Trytophan is not present maca but it is contained in spiralina "

 L-Tyrosine is important to the structure of almost every protein in the body; it is a nonessential amino acid that the body synthesizes from phenylalanine.